 03 – Critical Path CSS Generator (Above The Fold Content)

 This method can be somewhat advanced for those not familiar with WordPress.
 The critical path is the path to render a web page – what’s needed before that can happen.
 CSS Stylesheets block rendering.
 Until the browser has requested, received, downloaded and parsed your stylesheets, the page will remain blank.
 By reducing the amount of CSS the browser has to go through, and by inlining it on the page (removing the HTTP request), we can get the page to render much, much faster.

 If you’ve seen warning by Google PageSpeed Insights regarding ‘Above the fold’ content, Critical Path CSS Generator is the tool to generate the necessary CSS for the above-the-fold content for the page you specify.

-As more and more people surf the internet via their smartphone, it makes perfect sense for Google takes mobile friendly website as the main ranking factor for their search results.
+As more and more people surf the internet via their smartphone, it makes perfect sense for Google to take mobile friendly websites as the main ranking factor for their search results.
 April 21st will be D-day for those unwilling to change their theme to a responsive theme.